foreverfl/vscode/docs/languages/javascript.md

 function calculateDaysBetweenDates(begin, end) {
 ```

-Copilot will provide a suggestion like the following - use `kbstyle(Tab)` to accept the suggestion:
+Copilot will provide a suggestion like the following - use `Tab` to accept the suggestion:

 ![Copilot JavaScript ghost text suggestion](images/javascript/js-suggest.png)